I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 When the pre-DSM-III psychopathologists emphasized this or that feature as being very characteristic of schizophrenia, they did not use the concept of a symptom/sign as it is being used today in the operational approach.
 This latter approach envisages the symptoms and signs as being (ideally) third person data, namely as reified (thing-like), mutually independent (atomic) entities, devoid of meaning and therefore appropriate for context-independent definitions and unproblematic assessments.
 It is as if the symptom/sign and its causal substrate were assumed to exhibit the same descriptive nature: both are spatio-temporally delimited objects, ie, things.
 In this paradigm, the symptoms and signs have no intrinsic sense or meaning.
 They are almost entirely referring, ie, pointing to the underlying abnormalities of anatomo-physiological substrate.
 This scheme of ‘symptoms = causal referents’ is automatically activated in the mind of a physician confronting a medical somatic illness.
 Yet the psychiatrist, who confronts his ‘psychiatric object’, finds himself in a situation without analogue in the somatic medicine.
 The psychiatrist does not confront a leg, an abdomen, not a thing, but a person, ie, broadly speaking, another embodied consciousness.
 What the patient manifests is not isolated symptoms/ signs with referring functions but rather certain wholes of mutually implicative, interpenetrating experiences, feelings, beliefs, expressions, and actions, all permeated by biographical detail.
 [Parnas 2011: 1126]

 The claim here is that the criteriological approach has the wrong model of psychiatric symptoms and signs in two respects.
-Just as smoke can mean fire or tree rings the age of a tree, the criteriological approach takes signs to be free standing items which causally indicate underlying states.
+Just as smoke can indicate fire or tree rings the age of a tree, the criteriological approach takes signs and symptoms to be free standing items which merely causally indicate underlying states.
 Furthermore, these relations are independent of one another: they are atomic.
 By contrast, Parnas suggests, psychiatric signs and symptoms are both essentially meaning-laden rather than brutely causal and also mutually interdependent wholes.
-It is the latter claim which plays the more important role in his criticism.
+It is the latter claim, which plays the more important role in his criticism.

 One argument for their interdependence is that it is only in particular contexts that symptoms are reliable.
 Thus, for example, mumbling speech is comparatively widespread (Parnas estimates 5% of the population) but in – and only in – the context of other features such as ‘mannerist allure, inappropriate affect, and vagueness of thought, it acquires a psychopathological significance’ [ibid: 1126].
 So the effectiveness of the sign is context-dependent.
 In some contexts it is indicative and in others not.
 Excluded from context – as it is in the criteriological context – it is vague.
 But it is precise in context.
 Parnas goes further by suggesting a more than merely additive view.
 Grasp of psychiatric symptoms is likened to seeing the figure of the duck-rabbit first as a rabbit and then suddenly as a duck: seeing the signs and symptoms under an overall aspect or gestalt.